VillePa/Blazor-Order-Backlog/README.md

 # OrderBacklog

 Simple Blazor-app for order handling.
-APi with endspoints for CRUD-operations into SQLite database.
+Api with endpoints for CRUD-operations into SQLite database.
 Frontend uses some MudBlazor components.